Registration fee increase from April 2025

 Not currently, no. Our finance processes and system would require significant change and investment to support a different fee collection method.
 Enhancement of our finance system is something that we are considering for the future.

-We would like your feedback on whether this would be a useful service for future collection of fees to help us decide whether this work is something that we should prioritise.
+We asked for feedback on whether this would be a useful service for future collection of fees.
+Read a summary of responses to the feedback survey.

 Claiming a tax reduction on your registration fee